outintech/nbjc-app/README.md

 ## Development setup

-- Install ruby-2.7.2 - use whatever ruby manager you want (both rvm and rbenv will work).
+- Install ruby-2.7.2
+> You will have to install this specific version.
+To do so, use whatever ruby version manager you want (both rvm and rbenv will work).
 If you run into any issues finding this version, make sure `ruby-builder` is up to date.
+> 	- On Ubuntu 20.04, you can follow [the rbenv tutorial][rbenv-ubuntu] up to, but not including Step 3.

 ### Dependencies